Bourne Field

 Bourne Field was a US Marine Corps Air Facility (MCAF) located on St. Thomas, a part of the US Virgin Islands.
 Throughout its service, it was known as Navy Operating Base, St. Thomas, MCAS St. Thomas, and MCAF St. Thomas, Virgin Islands.
-The previously civilian airstrip was acquired by the US government and operated as a military base between 1935 and 1948 before it was returned to civilian use.
+The previously civilian airstrip was acquired by the US government and operated as a military base between 1935 and 1948, then returned to civilian use.